World DesignPro Guide

 Phase 5: Story Integration (The Critical Filter)

 • Conflict Generation: How does the world itself create obstacles for your protagonist?
-In The Stormlight Archive, the highstorms are not decoration — they shape architecture, warfare, ecology, and even magic
+In The Stormlight Archive, the highstorms aren't atmospheric dressing — they shape architecture, warfare, ecology, and even magic.
+The weather is a character.
+Make yours one too

 • Character Impact: How has the culture shaped your protagonist's worldview and values?
-A character raised in a caste-based society will have fundamentally different assumptions than one raised in a meritocracy
+A character raised in a caste-based society will have fundamentally different assumptions about fairness, ambition, and love than one raised in a meritocracy.
+If your character could exist unchanged in any setting, your worldbuilding isn't integrated

 • The Iceberg Method: Know 100% of your world.
 Show only the 10% relevant to the current scene.
-The reader should sense depth behind the details you reveal, without ever being told directly
+The reader should sense depth behind the details you reveal, without ever being lectured about it.
+That sense of unexplored vastness is what makes a world feel real

-• The Pruning Step: If a piece of worldbuilding does not advance the plot, deepen a character arc, or enhance the theme — cut it.
-Save it for your notes, appendices, or a companion encyclopedia
+• The Pruning Step: This one hurts, but it's necessary.
+If a piece of worldbuilding doesn't advance the plot, deepen a character arc, or amplify the theme — cut it from the manuscript.
+It can live in your notes, your appendix, or your companion encyclopedia.
+Just not in your story

 The Master Checklist